 Allow your digital customer survey platform to help you.
 Let’s say a customer rates their experience poorly.
 Program your survey to respond with a final question like:

-Keep in mind that if you do choose to ask the above question, it is critical that you follow-up with the customer in a timely manner to address their issues.
-It’s also pivotal that you implement the change your customer is requesting so the next time they visit, they don’t have the same experience again.
+Keep in mind that if you do choose to ask the above question, it is critical that you follow up with the customer on time to address their issues.
+It’s also pivotal that you implement the change your customer is requesting so that the next time they visit, they don’t have the same experience again.

 It’s important to take customer feedback seriously and to make changes.
 Say your survey results are very clear: the quality of your food is too low and the price is too high.
 It’s time to make a change!

 Want more tips to help retain customers and keep them coming back to your facility?
-Click here or on the image below to download our complimentary guide: Serving Customers - Why It Matters & How a Service-First Approach Will Keep Customers Coming Back.
+Get it here or click on the image below to download our complimentary guide: Serving Customers: Why It Matters & How a Service-First Approach Will Keep Customers Coming Back.